 Language has much reference to time.
-We usually think if something or someone is, was, or will be, when we talk about a thing or person.
-This means we need grammar forms for the Present, Past, or Future.
+When we read, talk, or write, we usually think if the language matter is about things, people, or other objects of thought that — are, were, or will be.
+This means we use grammar for the Present, Past, or Future.

 How can we learn the grammatical time, then?
 To an extent, we may think about time together with place.

-We may not need theories on time and dimensions, to learn good language.
-We can reason on the human experience we know as language use.
+Let us reason on language use.
 The way we people use language can show a bit of that human and intellectual skill to manage own speech faculty.

-We do not have to think about towns or villages, for grammar.
-We can envision fields and name them, the PAST, PRESENT, and FUTURE.
-They can be our Fields of Time.
-To learn the grammatical time, we learn to manage our Fields of Time.
+We could think about three fields we name the PAST, PRESENT, and FUTURE.
+To learn the grammatical time, we learn to manage as in fields of time.

 Knowledge needs memory.
 PAST things happen to go into oblivion, as the learning matter we do not review or work with.
-For our PAST field, we can envision the light as with a setting sun: there is shine enough, if we want to return to the matter.
+For our PAST field of time, we can envision the light as with a clear afternoon: it is not too late to get back with the matter.

 We do not have memories of the FUTURE, but we can plan our learning.
-For our FUTURE field, the shine can be as with sunrise.
+For our FUTURE field, the shine can be as with early morning.

 It is our PRESENT we have the most potential to shape.
 In our PRESENT field, the sun is high and daylight broad.